pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

   <strong>How To: Share Target</strong>

   <p>
-    Check out <a href="https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/webappmanifests#identify-your-app-as-a-share-target">this tutorial</a> to learn how to use the Share Target API and enable this functionality in your PWA.
+    Check out <a href="https://docs.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/webappmanifests#identify-your-app-as-a-share-target" target="_blank" rel="noopener">this tutorial</a> to learn how to use the Share Target API and enable this functionality in your PWA.
   </p>
 </div>